deltadefi-protocol/aiken-virtual-dex/specs/5_virtual_dex/index.md

 - `oracle_nft`: The policy id of `OracleNFT`
 - `emergency_token`: The policy id of the emergency token
-- `order_script_hash`: The script hash of the withdrawal script needed for taking order
+- `take_order_script_hash`: The script hash of the withdrawal script needed for taking order

 ## Datum